-Chiropractic Offers a Non-Invasive Approach
+Chiropractic Is a Natural Approach to Wellness

 - Goertz CM, Long CR, Hondras MA, Petri R, Delgado R, Lawrence DJ, Owens EF, Meeker WC.
 Adding chiropractic manipulative therapy to standard medical care for patients with acute low back pain: results of a pragmatic randomized comparative effectiveness study.
 Spine 2013;38(8):627-634.

 - Hertzman-Miller RP1, Morgenstern H, Hurwitz EL, Yu F, Adams AH, Harber P, Kominski GF.
 Comparing the satisfaction of low back pain patients randomized to receive medical or chiropractic care: results from the UCLA low-back pain study.
 American Journal of Public Health 2002;92(10):1628-1633.

 Research Proves Chiropractic Helps With Chronic Pain after an Auto Injury

 We see several auto injury patients in our Nashville office, and a lot of these people are experiencing chronic pain caused by an old accident.
 As a matter of fact, research shows that a significant proportion of rear-end crashes cause pain and disability even ten years after the initial trauma.

 Sweeney Chiropractic is here to help you avoid developing chronic symptoms by helping to restore the healthy function of your spine soon after a collision.

 The most common causes of chronic issues are reduced flexibility of your spine and the development of scar tissue in your spine.
 The ligaments of your neck and back can easily be injured during a collision, and chiropractic care works by decreasing inflammation and restoring normal motion.

 We Can Help With Chronic Pain and Auto Injury Recovery